-Apply the special rule only if the parents meet all three of the following requirements.
+The support test for a child of divorced or separated parents is based on the special rule explained here and in Figure 1.
+However, the special rule applies only if the parents meet all three of the following requirements.

 1) The parents are: